Baháʼí House of Worship: Wilmette, U.S.

-The Wilmette Baháʼí House of Worship is the oldest extant Baháʼí temple and stands on the shore of Lake Michigan near Chicago.
+The oldest extant Baháʼí House of Worship stands in Wilmette, on the shore of Lake Michigan near Chicago.
 It has received architectural awards.
 In 1978, it was added to the United States National Register of Historic Places.
 In 2007, the Baháʼí House of Worship was named one of the Seven Wonders of Illinois by the Illinois Bureau of Tourism.
 The temple is visited by about 250,000 people every year.

 During his journeys to the West, ʻAbdu'l-Bahá came to Wilmette for the groundbreaking ceremony of the temple and laid the foundation stone on 1 May 1912.
 The principal architect was Louis Bourgeois, though his original design ended up being amended numerous times due to impractical elements.
 Construction began in 1921 and was completed in 1951, and the temple was dedicated in 1953.
 The total cost of the construction was above $2.6 million.
 From 1958–2001, the Wilmette House of Worship was associated with a "home for the aged", operated by the U.S. Baháʼí community.

 The cladding of the building is composed of a concrete mixture of Portland cement, quartz, and sand, developed for the temple by John Joseph Earley.
 From ground level, the building stands approximately 58.2 metres tall and the diameter of the dome is 27.4 metres.
 The auditorium seats 1,191 visitors.
 The exterior is adorned with symbols from various religions, including the Latin Cross, the Greek Cross, the star and crescent, the Star of David, the swastika (which is an ancient symbol used in Hinduism, Buddhism, and Jainism), and the five-pointed star.
 The grounds of the temple feature nine fountains, rows of Chinese junipers, and a wide range of flowers including thousands of tulips planted each fall.